 Links are already an essential part of SEO and Google’s ranking factors.
 Even if you follow all other Google best practices for SEO, you must still build links to your site to improve your rankings.
-Google’s Link Spam update in 2021 meant that Google is taking “manual and algorithmic actions” against sites not following Google’s linking and quality guidelines.
+Google’s Link Spam update meant that Google is taking “manual and algorithmic actions” against sites not following Google’s linking and quality guidelines.

 Google wants sites to use the rel=“sponsored” link attribute for all affiliate links, whether they’re created manually or are auto-generated.
 If you write a great product review but misappropriate your link attributes, it may affect your site’s rankings.

 Guest posting, a link-building tactic, has long been attributed with spamming since Matt Cutts, a Google employee, labeled it dead in 2012.
 But with more sites springing up and needing links to boost their rankings, it’s a valid tactic.
 We see more SEOs focusing on quality guest posts to boost their site’s rankings instead of writing poor guest posts solely for backlinks.